harlon96/Free_cheatsheets/README.md

 # Free_cheatsheets
-Free chea tsheets that I have found that have helped me.
+Free cheatsheets that I have found online that have helped me.